JAZZ UP YOUR NAPKINS WITH NAPKIN NOTES

-Although the sentiment is always timeless, napkin notes that say “I love you, have a great day!” can get repetitive for you and your family members.
-Whether you’re packing a message in a school lunch or setting the table for a weeknight dinner, here are a few ideas to liven up the character of your napkin notes.
+One way to keep from getting bored while staying at home is to add something unexpected to the ordinary.
+Although that sentiment is always timeless, napkin notes that say “I love you, have a great day!” can get repetitive for you and your family members.
+Hide a napkin note in the pile for the next person who grabs one or set the table for a weeknight dinner with some flair.
+Here are a few ideas to liven up the character of your napkin notes:

 Although Throwback Thursday is a popular Internet trend, you can use it to liven up napkin notes.
 On Thursdays, share a memory about a time or place.
 Or, tape a copy of an old photo onto the napkin.